 9. Schedule in Date Night with your hubby

 Marriage is equally if not more important when having children.
 After all, it started with you as a couple first right?
 Plan regular monthly date nights (if not more), outdoors doing your favorite things together to connect with each other without the kids.
 What does this have to with you as a happy mother?
 If you are not happy with your husband, it will reflect negatively on how you are a mother too.

 10. Work on a project

 That dream project you have been trying to work towards?
 DO IT!
 Don’t hold yourself back, don’t talk yourself out of it, don’t make excuses.
 Need help?
-Email me email@example.com.
-I have 5 Free Consultation Session openings for 5 women who are ready to take that step!
+Email me firstname.lastname@example.org.
+I have 5 Free Consultation Session openings for 5 mothers who are READY to take that step!

 This is an action step for me in 2018.
 Even if you don’t meal-prep, just having a plan for the weeks dinners, can majorly help with time spent cooking, your weekly shopping and also save money if you plan right.
 Check out this post on meal-planning and get your free printable.

 A long bath, reading your favorite book, manicure/pedicure, girls day/night out, a hike, a coffee date with yourself, or even just retail therapy are things you can do to care for yourself.
 Make time for YOU.
 Whether it’s every Sunday morning or Saturday night, arrange a regular time with your husband and or family to watch the kids for a few hours a week while you go do you 🙂

 I hope these tips have been beneficial for you mama and I pray 2018 is a more productive, successful year filled with happiness with your loved ones and littles.
 If you would like to try any of the above please do comment below and let us know how it’s going.